Fellowship-of-the-Link/old-TfT-test1/map/Mathew Lowry.md

 One tool which supports me in reading, note-making, writing and publishing without forcing me to invest major time in becoming a power user and/or taking expensive courses.
 In an ideal world it would also handle my todos and time.

 How close is my current system (below) to this ideal?
-Not at all.
+Not at all, which is why I'd like to see [[A Minimum Viable Ecosystem for collective intelligence]] emerge.

 ## My current tools and practices